 If you are encountering this error, the temperature of the nozzle detected by the printer's electronics is invalid.
 The nozzle temperature is likely higher than allowed.

-This refers to a problem with the PT100 sensor, which is the sensor that measures the temperature of the nozzle.
+This error refers to a problem with the PT100 sensor, which measures the temperature of the nozzle.
 This runs between the heater block in the print head and the mainboard at the bottom of the printer.
-The most likely reason for this is a connection problem, which could either happen due to a bad connection at the main board or damage to the sensor itself.
+The most likely cause for this error message is a connection problem, which could either happen due to a bad connection at the main board or damage to the sensor itself.

-Caution: Make sure to always turn the Ultimaker off and disconnect the power supply before troubleshooting this error.
+Caution: Make sure to always turn off the Ultimaker and let the printer cool down before troubleshooting this error.